2025 Pacific hurricane season: Tropical Storm Juliette

 On August 22, an area of low pressure associated with a tropical wave formed south of southwestern Mexico.
 The disturbance gradually consolidated, developing a well-defined circulation on the afternoon of August 24, to become Tropical Depression TenE.
 The depression then organized into Tropical Storm Juliette early the following morning.
 Juliette moved west-northwestward on August 25, along the southwest side of a mid-level ridge.
 The storm continued to strengthen, as an inner core began developing, and banding features increased south of the center.
 Consequently, its sustained winds rose to 60 kn the following morning, about 360 mi west of Socorro Island.
 This peak intensity was short-lived as Juliette's structure degraded slightly later that same day due to wind shear.
 Further weakening occurred on August 27, as the storm moved over colder waters, then entered an area of drier air and increasing wind shear.
 Due to these conditions Juliette became devoid of deep convection, and degenerated into a remnant low by early the following morning.
+The low then dissipated early on August 30.

 The remnants of the system brought light rain to southern California.